guerrantif/handwritten_long_numbers_recognition/README.md

 > Build a Neural Network capable of recognize long handwritten numbers via the use of a webcam.

 ---
-The aim of this project is to build a CNN model trained on MNIST dataset and to exploit its classification capabilities to recognize a sequence of several single handwritten digits (that can be considered as a long number) given as an input image that the user can take from her/his webcam.
+The aim of this project is to build a CNN model trained on MNIST dataset and to exploit its classification capabilities to recognize a sequence of several single handwritten digits (that can be considered as a long number) given as an input image that the user can take from the webcam.

 > **STRONG ASSUMPTION**: the input image must have homogeneous white background, and the digits must be written in dark color (or at least there must be a good constrast between the background and the foreground).